BlueBrain/nexus/docs/src/main/paradox/docs/fusion/add-your-own-app.md

 SubApps are essentially a configuration hosting a routing list of React components.
 These React components will have access to the entire app `Redux` store, the `Nexus Client`, as well as `ConnectedRouter` Providers for use in React hooks and consumers.

-Your subapp should be a function that returns an object equating to this type signature:
+Your SubApp should be a function that returns an object equating to this type signature:

 ```typescript
 {